yiling-chen/maskrcnn-benchmark/INSTALL.md

 source activate maskrcnn_benchmark

 # this installs the right pip and dependencies for the fresh python
-conda install ipython
+conda install ipython opencv cython

 # maskrcnn_benchmark and coco api dependencies
-pip install ninja yacs cython matplotlib
+pip install ninja yacs matplotlib pycocotools

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 9.0